Liana24601/dress-up-game/README.md

 ## Description

 Lilly the Bunny is choosing an outfit for today, and she needs your help!
 Help her create an outfit she likes by choosing cute picks from her closet.
-There's a bunch of stunning possible outfit combos, and bunch of accessories, cute tops, and skirts to choose from.
+There's a lot of stunning possible outfit combos, and a bunch of accessories, cute tops, and skirts to choose from.
 Have fun, and best of luck, diva!

 #